Views > Inventory > Applications

 - Manually name this Service / VM: Note that you can't use variables in this field, but you can use variables in the global VM naming convention.
 See also Customize Naming Conventions.

 The name can't be longer than 100 characters and must be unique on the target host.
 If you're deploying to a highly available cluster, the name must be unique across all hosts in the cluster.

 If Commander detects that the name isn't unique when you have specified the target (on the next page of the wizard), an error is displayed.

 - Placement Options: Although the option you choose here allows Commander to preselect destination choices for you, you can change those selections throughout this wizard.
-Note that option chosen affects the resolution of variable values on the Parameters page of the wizard.
 The available options are:

 - Automated Deployment: Uses the placement options configured for automated deployment.
+Selecting this option picks the datastore based on the tier of its existing disks as well as the maximum available space.
 If you see the error "Automated deployment has not been configured", see Configure Automated Deployment for Approved Service Requests to learn how to set up automated deployment.